-You will have a quiz on the physical examination and physiology concepts within the first few days of the rotation.
+You will have a quiz on the physical examination and physiology concepts within the first few days of the rotation (usually the Wednesday morning of the week 1).
 You will have a quiz on ECG interpretation in later potion of week 2 after completion of the ECG practice packet.